Fill the Stage

 3. Learn how to handle difficulties

-5. Learn how to become a less anxious, happier person
+5. Learn how to become a happier person

 What did you find most helpful about 1 Samuel?